We give you the intelligence, strategy and guidance you need to understand, enter, and profitably grow in the games markets in Asia.

-Our products and services are custom tailored to the needs of each client, from early market-entry through all stages of market development, and are as unique as the region we serve.
+Our products and services are tailored to the needs of each client, from early market-entry through all stages of market development, and are as unique as the region we serve.

 Lisa Hanson of Niko Partners says companies like Tencent have turned China into a world leader in online gaming.

 Will US Football Be The Next Big Video Game Trend In China?